jia-xinyu/Caracal_Teensy/README.md

 * RTOS - [FreeRTOS-Teensy4](https://github.com/juliandesvignes/FreeRTOS-Teensy4)

-## Download and Run code #
+## How to run #
 **1)** Clone this repository on your controller.
 Here we take a laptop with Ubuntu 18.04 as an example.
-In principle the code is independend of the environment, so both Windows and Linux should be ok (not yet been tested).
+In principle the code is independend of the environment, so both Windows and Linux should be OK (not yet been tested).

 **2)** Connect all devices together.